Image by sasun bughdaryan from iStock

 1. Analytics: This is like using data as a telescope that can give you a clear view of the available data landscape.
 It’s like having a magic map highlighting viable options, reasonable assumptions, and thought-provoking questions.
 Data and Analytics can spark those “Aha!” moments by revealing insights that were previously hiding in plain sight.
 For those “What’s the weather like?” kinds of questions.
 Or “What is that service in our public cloud costing as $1M per year?”

-2. Statistics: Consider this your trusty Swiss Army knife for decision-making when dealing with incomplete information and uncertainty.
+2. Statistics: This is a core tool for decision-making under incomplete information and uncertainty.
 For example, “How likely am I to get struck by lightning?” or “What is the probability of downtime or our IT services (famous three, four, five-nines of uptime)?”

 3. Machine Learning (ML)/AI: This is your army of data minions, ready to tackle a gazillion decisions and mountains of data without breaking a sweat.
 For the “Can I build a weather-predicting robot?” level of inquiries.
 Or “What will our IT costs be next year based on detailed traffic estimates?”